☰

 The second is a more elaborate spangle called a birdcage.
 This is an intriguing name for a large center bead enclosed within a series of bars made up of tiny glass beads strung on fine brass wire.
 An enjoyable challenge for even an experienced lacemaker!

-David Springett started making lace bobbins in 1977 and has been teaching his method of spangling to lacemakers ever since.
-Lacemakers all over the world have now mastered the art of “Spangling the Springett Way”.
+David Springett started making lace bobbins in 1977 and taught his method of spangling until his death in 2022.
+Lacemakers all over the world have mastered the art of “Spangling the Springett Way”.